Sustainsys/Saml2/doc/Configuration.md

 *Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

 Optional attribute that indicates the base url of the AuthServices endpoints.
-Defaults to `Url` of the current request base `System.Web.HttpRequestBase` if not specified.
-This can usually be left as the default, but if your internal address of the application is diffrent the external address this can correct a wrongly set `AssertionConsumerServiceURL` in the `saml2p:AuthnRequest`.
+Defaults to `Url` of the current http request if not specified.
+This can usually be left as the default, but if your internal address of the application is different than the external address the generated URLs (such as  `AssertionConsumerServiceURL` in the `saml2p:AuthnRequest`) will be incorrect.
+The use case for this is typically with load balancers or reverse proxies.
+It can also be used if the application can be accessed by several external URLs to make sure that the registered in metadata is used in communication with the Idp.
-This might not be accurate in reverse proxy or load-balancing situations.

 ###`<nameIdPolicy>` Element
 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*